EU official says Greek bailout terms up for talks

 Greek parties are currently in talks to create a coalition government with a mandate to renegotiate the terms of the bailout, which has staved off national bankruptcy, but at the cost of deeply unpopular austerity measures.

-The United States, the largest IMF member, said it supported discussions to review the Greek bailout program, but German Chancellor Angela Merkel has said that loosening Greece's reform promises would be unacceptable.
+The United States, the largest IMF member, said it supported discussions to review the Greek bailout programme, but German Chancellor Angela Merkel has said that loosening Greece's reform promises would be unacceptable.

 "We would be signing off on an illusion.
 So we have to sit down with our Greek colleagues and say: this is where we should be in July, and this is where we are in July, and there is a delta.
 Let's find out what the delta is and then how to deal with the delta - that is a new MoU," the official said.